vishalcloudyuga/dcos-docs/1.9/usage/webinterface.md

 - [Universe](#universe)
 - [System](#system)

-Additionally, there is a User Menu on the upper-right side of the web interface that includes links for documentation, CLI installation, and user sign out.
+Additionally, there is a User Menu on the upper-left side of the web interface that includes links for documentation, CLI installation, and user sign out.

 # <a name="dashboard"></a>Dashboard